Online Bachelor of Science in Psychology – Forensic Psychology

-Explore the intersection of law and mental health through a bachelor’s degree in forensic psychology.
-The Bachelor of Science in forensic psychology program can provide you with a strong foundation in psychological concepts as well as statistical reasoning and research abilities.
+Explore the intersection of law and mental health with this Bachelor of Science in psychology with a concentration in forensic psychology.
+You’ll gain a strong foundation in psychological concepts, as well as statistical reasoning and research.
 Graduates may work in related areas or pursue additional studies.

 Total classes: 39

 Have questions about the Psychology – Forensic Psychology (BS)?
 Fill out this form and we’ll get in touch!

 Forensic psychology: Exploring the relationship between psychology and the law

 Forensic psychology is the application of psychology to the law, and this online forensic psychology degree concentration combines general training in psychology with specialized course work in criminal law, criminal behavior, the diagnosis and treatment of mental disorders and legal decision-making.